cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/_index.md

 2. Go to **Security** > **API Shield** > **Settings**.
 3. Under **JSON Web Token Settings**, select **Add configuration**.
 4. Add a name for your configuration.
-5. Choose where Cloudflare can locate the JWT for this configuration on incoming requests.
-For example, a header or cookie and its name.
+5. Choose where Cloudflare can locate the JWT for this configuration on incoming requests, such as a header or cookie and its name.
 6. Copy and paste your JWT issuer’s public key(s).

 {{<Aside type="note">}}
 Each JWT issuer typically publishes public keys for verification at a known URL on the Internet.
 If you do not know where to get them, contact your identity administrator.
 {{</Aside>}}

-To automatically keep your keys up to date when your Identity Provider refreshes them, you can use a Worker.
+To automatically keep your keys up to date when your identity provider refreshes them, you can use a Worker.
 Refer to [Configure Workers to automatically update keys](/api-shield/security/jwt-validation/jwt-worker/) to learn more about setting up the Worker.

 ### Add a JWT Validation Rule